Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Introduction

 \section{Introduction}

-A protostellar jet is a highly supersonic, magnetised and collimated outflow which heralds the birth of star while it is still embedded, out of sight, in its molecular cocoon.
-In particular, Herbig Haro (HH) jets like HH30, DG tau, RW Aur \cite{BE99, LA97, LA00, BA02, ME09} are detected in star forming regions T-Tauri stars and are characterised by highly collimated ejection of matter, emanating directly from the regions surrounding the protostars \cite{RE86, MU85, LA85, MA14}, and associated with line emissions being identified as due to shocked gas that has been heated and compressed \cite{SC75, DO78} by various nonlinear Magneto-Hydrodynamic (MHD) effects, such as shear-layer instabilities \cite{MA92, HA97, MI00}, and/or by time variability in the accretion/ejection processes that steepen into shocks \cite{RA95, DE08}.
-The modeling - either theoretical or numerical - of these magnetised supersonic shocked outflows, in presence of non equilibrium cooling and heating due to different physical processes, can lead to the interpretation of the physical aspects of the jet phenomenology and to set constraints on the main jet parameters.
-This is the reason an extensive effort is being put by several authors into modelling jet dynamics alongside radiation effects \cite{RO97, SH02, MO06, TE08, TE12, TE14, RU14, GA17}.
+A protostellar jet is a highly supersonic, magnetised and collimated outflow that heralds the birth of a star while it remains deeply embedded and invisible inside its molecular cocoon.

+In particular, Herbig-Haro (HH) jets such as HH30, DG Tau and RW Aur \cite{BE99, LA97, LA00, BA02, ME09} are observed in star-forming regions around T Tauri stars.
+They are characterised by highly collimated ejection of material that originates directly from the innermost regions surrounding the protostar \cite{RE86, MU85, LA85, MA14}.
+The associated line emission arises from shocked gas that has been heated and compressed \cite{SC75, DO78} by nonlinear magnetohydrodynamic (MHD) effects.
+These include shear-layer instabilities \cite{MA92, HA97, MI00} and/or time variability in the accretion/ejection process that steepens into internal shocks \cite{RA95, DE08}.

+Modelling these magnetised supersonic shocked outflows, whether theoretically or numerically, requires the inclusion of non-equilibrium cooling and heating processes.
+Such modelling is essential for interpreting jet phenomenology and for constraining the main physical parameters of the jets.
+This explains the extensive effort devoted by many authors to simulating jet dynamics together with radiative effects \cite{RO97, SH02, MO06, TE08, TE12, TE14, RU14, GA17}.

-The basic aspects of the protostellar outflows are known since many decades.
-The outflow phase lasts for a long dynamical scale at least $10^{5}$ yr e.g, Class I stars.
-They are $\geq 10^{3}-10^{4}$ AU long \cite{BA07} and have velocities of order of $v_{\mathrm {jet}} = 100-800$ km s$^{-1}$, increasing with central mass star \cite{EM92, EA94}.
-HH jets are very well collimated \cite{RA96}, with the jet radii $\sim 50 $ AU \cite{DO00}, and are powered by accretion onto the central protostar \cite{CA90, HA95, LI99}.
-The jet acceleration mechanisms proposed in the literature are: i) the magneto-centrifugal launch of the so-called "Disk-Winds" \cite{BL82}, ii) thermal pressure at the base of the jets that produces "stellar winds" \cite{SA94, SA02}, and iii) the interaction processes that connect the stellar magneto-spheres with the disk to produce "X-winds" \cite{SH94, CA08}.
-Disk and stellar wind acceleration mechanisms can well be both at work, as discussed by \cite{MA08, MA09}.
+The basic properties of protostellar outflows have been known for decades.
+The outflow phase lasts for at least $10^{5}$ yr (e.g.\ in Class I stars).
+These flows extend over lengths of $\geq 10^{3}-10^{4}$ AU \cite{BA07}, reach velocities of $v_{\mathrm{jet}} = 100-800$ km s$^{-1}$ that increase with central stellar mass \cite{EM92, EA94}, and are very well collimated with typical radii of $\sim 50$ AU \cite{RA96, DO00}.
+They are powered by accretion onto the central protostar \cite{CA90, HA95, LI99}.

+The jet acceleration mechanisms proposed in the literature are: (i) the magneto-centrifugal launch of the so-called ``Disk-Winds'' \cite{BL82}, (ii) thermal pressure at the base of the jets that produces ``stellar winds'' \cite{SA94, SA02}, and (iii) the star-disk magnetospheric interactions that produce ``X-winds'' \cite{SH94, CA08}.
+Both disk-wind and stellar-wind mechanisms can operate simultaneously, as discussed by \cite{MA08, MA09}.